Phosters/aws-bootcamp-cruddur-2023/journal/week1.md

     ```
 check from the latter part and take off the volumes which we will paste it after everything to make our code more readeable ie; after the databases, then we move to volumes

-After we are done with this, we add DynamoDB with this right after postgress:
+After we are done with this, we add DynamoDB with this right after postgress: NB: DONT COPY THE SERVICES

 ```
 services: